avapolzin/spike/docs/faq.rst

 FAQs
 ====

-This file is also available on the `GitHub <https://github.com/avapolzin/spike/blob/master/FAQ.md>`_, where it will be updated along with the development version of the code (and may be more responsive to common issues).
+This file is also available on `GitHub <https://github.com/avapolzin/spike/blob/master/FAQ.md>`_, where it will be updated along with the development version of the code (and may be more responsive to common issues).

 Since there are so many different codes in play, it make sense to have a centralized place to address common questions/concerns without necessitating digging through the documentation/issues.
 I will amend this as new considerations come up, though I've tried to project for more common questions here.